 Woodlouse spiders have many common names, such as daddy-long-legs, sowbug, and woodlouse.
 They are the main types of spiders in New York.

 Woodlouse spiders can grow up to 1/2 inch long and are more commonly found in humid regions.
-Although they only live one year at most, they produce a lot of spiderlings over that period.
+Although they only lived for one year at most, they produced a lot of spiderlings over that period.

 It’s essential to know about these eight-legged creatures for two reasons: first, they are harmless, and second, they’re prevalent.